MicrosoftDocs/sql-docs/docs/tools/sql-database-projects/concepts/schema-comparison.md

     :::image type="content" source="media/schema-comparison/ads-schema-compare.png" alt-text="Screenshot of Schema comparison interface in Azure Data Studio comparing a database against a project." lightbox="media/schema-comparison/ads-schema-compare.png":::

 5. By default all differences are included in the scope of the Update Target action.
 You can exclude differences that you don't want to synchronize.
 To do so, uncheck the **Action** column in the center of each row.
 Alternatively, right-click a row in the Schema pane, and select **Exclude**.
 The row is immediately grayed out.
-When it's time to update the target database, this row isn't considered for any pending changes.
+When schema compare is used to update the target database, this row isn't considered for any pending changes.

    You can also right-click on a group row and select **Exclude All** or **Include All**, which is equivalent to unchecking or checking all differences in that group.
 When you group results by schema this is a useful way to include or exclude all changes to a specific schema.